Find more garden information

 Diagnosing plant problems is a little like playing Clue — but instead of uncovering a murderer you're trying to figure out who or what is bugging your plants.
 Sherlock Holmes was famous for his powers of observation and reasoning, and if you want to identify plant problems you'll need to hone these skills.

-Ideally, you'll visit your garden daily and get to know what your plants look like when they're healthy — so you'll notice any problems right away.
+Try to visit your garden daily and get to know what your plants look like when they're healthy — so you'll notice any problems right away.
 When you do see something out of the ordinary, stop for a closer look.
 What caught your eye?
 Off-color foliage?
 Holes in the leaves?

 What kind of plant is it?
 Some types of plants are particularly susceptible to certain pests or disease problems.
+If you're growing edibles, look at the entry in our Vegetetable Encyclopedia for common pests.

-Are the leaves discolored overall?
 If so, how?
 Silvery, bronzed or stippled foliage may indicate the presence of plant juice-sucking insects such as aphids and spider mites.
 Pale or mottled leaves can indicate an environmental or nutrition problem.

 Do you see insects, eggs or droppings?
 Some insects are difficult to see but they leave telltale signs.
 For example, some cabbageworms are so well camouflaged you may not see them, but you'll see their black droppings.
 Eggs may be clustered on the undersides of leaves or on new growth, so be sure to look there, too.